datapane/be-systems-hiring-challenge/README.md

 ## Instructions

-To simplify the interactions with the containers the use of controls.sh is advized
+To simplify the interactions with the containers the use of controls.sh is advised

 ### Usage of controls.sh
 In the terminal, type `bash controls.sh` and then one of the following commands: